i-doit/knowledge-base/docs/en/i-doit-add-ons/checkmk2/index.md

 ### Fixes

--   Adding compatibility to checkmk 2.1
+-   Adding compatibility to Checkmk 2.1

 ### [1.8.0] - 2022-09-05